elixir-europe-training/ELIXIR-TrP-KG-training-metadata/paper/paper.md

 git_url: https://github.com/elixir-europe-training/ELIXIR-TrP-KG-training-metadata
 # This is the short authors description that is used at the
 # bottom of the generated paper (typically the first two authors):
-authors_short: Vincent Emonet, Harshita Gupta et al.
+authors_short: Dimitris Panouris, Harshita Gupta et al.
 ---

 \setlength{\textfloatsep}{12pt}